 It’s best to wear closed shoes in Namibia, even if it’s warm.
-That way you don’t have to worry about stepping on some dangerous animals in the desert (the chances are pretty slim however), but that’s not the only reason.
-You’ll be walking on stones and sand all the time and your feet will suffer a lot if you don’t wear closed shoes.
+That way you don’t have to worry about stepping on some dangerous animals in the desert (the chances are pretty slim), but that’s not the only reason.
+You’ll be walking on stones and sand all the time.
+So your feet will suffer a lot if you don’t wear closed shoes.

 You don’t really need hiking shoes, but sturdy walking shoes are advisable.
 We only wore sandals on a few occasions in Namibia in July, so if you want to travel really light you’ll be glad to hear you can do pretty well with just one pair of shoes.

 If you plan to climb the dunes, you’ll quickly realize that it’s easiest without shoes.
 You may want to wear socks though as sand can get really hot in the desert. ideally, you pack a pair of old socks with you for walking on hot sand.

 Food in Namibia is absolutely delicious.
 If you are worried about the safety or quality of the food in hotels and restaurants, you really don’t have anything to worry about.
 Every single meal we had in Namibia was really good.
 They have a European-influenced cuisine with an African touch and it’s amazing that you can find such fine cuisine in such remote areas.